leighlawhon/jakeportfolio/_posts/2023-05-01-microdiff.markdown

 }
 ```

-This works, but what if you needed to check new String() objects or new Number() objects too? (new String() and new Number() do not create primitives, so you have to convert them into primitives like with the Dates and RegExs) To fix this without introducing a lot of if thens, Microdiff’s implementation of this is more like this:
+This works, but what if you needed to check `new String()` objects or `new Number()` objects too? (`new String()` and `new Number()` do not create primitives, so you have to convert them into primitives like with the Dates and RegExs) To fix this without introducing a lot of `if then`s, Microdiff’s implementation of this is more like this:
 ```javascript
 const richTypes = { Date: true, RegExp: true, String: true, Number: true };
 if (richTypes[Object.getPrototypeOf(value).constructor.name]) {